djalmajr07/djalmajr07/README.md

-# Portfolio of Data Science Projects by Djalma Junior
+# Portfolio of Data Science powered by Djalma Junior

 <p align=center>
 Welcome to my portfolio, here you can find links to the Data Science projects I have been working on.
 The purpose of these projects is to demonstrate my skills in solving business problems using techniques and tools of Data Science.